Desmond-Dong/ha-reachy-mini-card/README.md

                └── meshes/
                    └── *.stl
    ```
-3. Add the resource in your Lovelace configuration:
+3. Add the resource in your dashboard resources:

 ```yaml
 resources: